I Project Finance – Introduction

 We now discuss in brief some of the main terms of the financing documents.

 Drawdown process – typical condition precedents

 Some of the usual condition precedents (CPs) to the first drawdown of the loan are:

-- the submission of corporate authorisations and certifications, which typically include relevant resolutions from the board of the borrower authorising borrowing and the related security creation, resolutions from the board of the parent providing security or executing a sponsor support undertaking, shareholder resolutions in connection with the borrowing by the shareholders of the SPV and the parent depending upon transaction requirements and as may be required under the provisions of company law in the relevant jurisdiction;
+- the submission of corporate authorisations and certifications, which typically include relevant resolutions from the board of the borrower authorising borrowing and the related security creation, resolutions from the board of the parent providing security or executing a sponsor support undertaking, shareholder resolutions in connection with the borrowing of the SPV by its shareholders and shareholders of its parent depending upon transaction requirements and as may be required under the provisions of company law in the relevant jurisdiction;

 - the submission of all project documents, project consents, approval, land documents, insurance contracts and any other regulatory requirements for the project being financed;